10 Best Museums in Tenerife

 Eduardo Westerdahl Museum of Contemporary Art| ©Lucas J

-The Eduardo Westerdahl Museum of Contemporary Art is another good option to visit during your 7-day stay in Tenerife.
+The Eduardo Westerdahl Museum of Contemporary Art is another great option to visit during your 7-day stay in Tenerife.

-Throughout the exhibition halls you will see works of art belonging to emblematic Canarian artists:
+Throughout the exhibition halls, you’ll see works of art by iconic Canarian artists:

 • Wolfgang Paalen (Austro-Mexican surrealist painter).

-• Eduardo Úrculo (painter, sculptor and the greatest exponent of pop art in Spain).
+• Eduardo Úrculo (painter, sculptor, and leading figure of Pop Art in Spain).

-• Angel Ferrant (surrealist sculptor and Spanish geneticist).
+• Angel Ferrant (Spanish surrealist sculptor and geneticist).

-In addition to all these art exhibitions, you can contemplate the architectural design of the famous "Casa de la Aduana", considered one of the oldest buildings on the island.
+In addition to all these art exhibits, you can admire the architectural design of the famous “Casa de la Aduana,” considered one of the oldest buildings on the island.

 • Where: Museum of Contemporary Art, Las Lonjas Street.